vitorpsilva/data_analysis/README.md

 # Data Analysis
-Data Analysis is a simple project using Docker, PostgreSQL, Python, Scraping and others
+Data Analysis is a simple project using Docker, Postgres, Python, Scraping and others

 ## Getting Started